stassev/Go-Board-Fellow/README.md

 2. **Browser**: Chrome/Chromium is required for speech recognition.
 Other browsers may work but have not been tested.

-3. **Audio files**: If you want the next move to be spoken by the browser so you don't have to look at the screen, you have to create a subfolder "audio" and place .wav files for each letter and number corresponding to the board letter/number coordinates.
+3. **Audio files (optional)**: If you want the next move to be spoken by the browser so you don't have to look at the screen, you have to create a subfolder "audio" and place .wav files for each letter and number corresponding to the board letter/number coordinates.
 For example, "a.wav", "b.wav",..., "1.wav", "2.wav", ...
 You can generate those audio files using the script
     ```
     python record_letters_numbers.py
     ```